Uptrace Configuration Guide

 shell

-When you don't explicitly specify the config location, Uptrace will try to use the config at /etc/uptrace/config.yml.
+If you don't explicitly specify the configuration location, Uptrace defaults to /etc/uptrace/config.yml.

-Uptrace requires a PostgreSQL database to store metadata such as metric names and alerts.
-It is typically very small, occupying only a few megabytes of disk space.
+Uptrace requires a PostgreSQL database to store metadata such as metric names, alerts, and user information.
+This database is typically small, occupying only a few megabytes of disk space.

 yaml